rjsears/chia_plot_manager/README.md

 The NAS setup is pretty unique to me but it should be pretty easy to reconfigure the script to meet other needs. <br>
 Coming from running three very large Plex systems (PBs worth), I designed my drive layout and naming so that I could at any moment just by looking at a mountpoint go pull a drive if I needed to do so.

-My basic layout is a single SuperMicro storage server with motherboard, 256GB ram and 36 drive bays.
+My basic layout is a single SuperMicro storage server with a motherboard, 256GB ram, and 36 drive bays.
 This I call ```enclosure0```.
 This is a Supermicro 847, it has 24 drive bays in front and 12 in the rear.
 This is my directory structure for that system:

 ```
 /mnt/enclosure0